Impera

-Impera (stylized in all caps) is the fifth studio album by the Swedish rock band Ghost.
+Impera is the fifth studio album by the Swedish rock band Ghost.
 Released on 11 March 2022, it was produced by Klas Åhlund who also produced the band's 2015 album, Meliora.
 The release of Impera was preceded by three singles: the first, "Hunter's Moon", was released on 30 September 2021 in support of the 2021 slasher film Halloween Kills with a version being a part of the film's closing credits; the second single, "Call Me Little Sunshine", was released on 20 January 2022 and the third, "Twenties", was released on 2 March 2022.

 The theme of Impera mainly focuses on "the rise and fall of empires".
+Multiple outside songwriters assisted with the album, including pop producers Salem Al Fakir and Vincent Pontare, Kent lead singer Joakim Berg and The Cardigans guitarist Peter Svensson.
 The album received widespread critical acclaim.